Arkia

 Arkia (Note: ארקיע; lit.
 'I will soar') (stylized as arkia), legally incorporated as Arkia Israeli Airlines Ltd, is an Israeli airline.
-Its head office is on the grounds of Sde Dov Airport in Tel Aviv, Israel.
 It is Israel's second largest airline, operating scheduled domestic and international services, as well as charter flights to destinations in Western Europe and across the Mediterranean.
-Its main base is Ben Gurion Airport, with a hub at the Ramon Airport.
+Its main base and headquarters is Ben Gurion Airport, with a hub at the Ramon Airport.

 As of 2020, there are 420 employees employed at Arkia.

 History

 Arkia operated the first Israeli civilian helicopter service in October 1959.